 One of the key areas that we will be focusing during our upcoming post-processing workshops, is image management and its effect on your workflow process.
 Unfortunately, many of us end up using Lightroom just for editing images and might not be aware of the powerful filtering and image management tools built right into the software.
 Before I started using Lightroom, I used to have a very messy folder structure in my computer, with images residing in multiple folders and several drives.
 I never really bothered to organize images in my file system, because there was no good way to do it – most operating systems cannot even properly read image EXIF data and lack built-in functionality to effectively sort through thousands of images.
 After discovering Lightroom, I was able to finally organize all of my images in my computer and once I developed a good methodology, I have been using the same process successfully for many years now.
-I wrote a detailed guide on this a while ago in my “how to organize images in Lightroom” article (which is pretty old and needs to be updated for Lightroom 5), where I go into more details on the import process.
+I wrote a detailed guide on this a while ago in my “how to organize images in Lightroom” article, where I go into more details on the import process.
 In short, if you have a messy folder structure today, I highly recommend that you organize it as soon as possible.
 Not only will it save you from a lot of headaches when searching for a particular image, but it will also standardize your workflow process and make your backup process simple.

 I recorded a video earlier today, where I demonstrate the image management capabilities of Lightroom and talk about why you should be managing your files directly from Lightroom rather than your operating system.
 Here is the video:

 For those that cannot watch the video, I will soon be updating my article on organizing images in Lightroom for the latest version and include many of the notes from the above video.

 If you have any questions, please let me know in the comments section below.
 I hope you find the above video useful and I hope it will motivate you to re-organize your photo library.